Mario2334/Bank_Rest/Readme.md

     This api can used according to functionality you have requested

-    GET http://url/<ifsc code>: For getting bank details
+    GET http://url/ifsc?ifsc=<ifsc code>: For getting bank details GET http://url/ifsc?page=<page no>:get ifsc codes with banks

-    GET http://url/<bank name>/<city>: For all branches in the city
+    GET http://url/<bank name>?city=<city>: For all branches for bank in the city

 API details